Dikkatra Parvathi

-Dikkatra Parvathi is a 1974 Indian Tamil language film directed by Singeetam Srinivasa Rao based on the novel of the same name by C. Rajagopalachari.The film was entirely shot in Thorapalli, Hosur, Rajaji's birthplace.
+Dikkatra Parvathi is a 1974 Indian Tamil language drama film directed by Singeetam Srinivasa Rao based on the novel of the same name by C. Rajagopalachari.The film was entirely shot in Thorapalli, Hosur, Rajaji's birthplace.
 The film stars Lakshmi and Srikanth.
 It won the National Film Award for Best Feature Film in Tamil, while Lakshmi won many accolades for her performance and was reported to have narrowly missed the National Film Award for Best Actress.

 Plot

 Parvathi is a happy girl who recently married a loving husband, Karuppan.
 With kind parents-in-law and a doting husband, her life is blissful.
 Soon, she has a child.
 Karuppan wants to increase his earnings and decides to buy a cart, though Parvathi is unwilling, asserting it is happier to be content with what they have.
 However Karuppan takes a loan from a money lender Kadher Khan and buys a cart.
 Initially, everything looks rosy.
 But Karuppan happens to cross the toddy shops on his way home.
 Slowly, he is initiated into the habit of drink and soon becomes an addict.
 Parvathi's life changes into one of hardship and woe.
 The neglect of Karuppan results in the death of the child.
 Parvathi's life becomes tragic.
 Karuppan is unable to repay the loan.
 Khan's son Ismail takes advantage of the increasingly abominable attitude of her husband.
 Parvathi helplessly gives in to the approaches of Ismail.
 Upon discovering this, Karuppan throws a scythe at Ismail, nearly killing him.
 Karuppan is arrested.
 Parvathi is rejected by her kith and kin.
 Alone she struggles to get her husband released.
 On the advice of a lawyer, she makes a statement in the court that she is guilty, thinking it will facilitate the release of her husband.
 Karuppan is sentenced to six years in prison, and rejects her.
 Dismayed, Parvathi climbs up a hill and kills herself.